scitran/client/Set-and-get-metadata.md

-All Flywheel containers, including projects, sessions, acquisitions, files and collections, can have metadata attached to them.
-These are stored in Information fields attached to the container.
-You can see these information containers directly in the user interface by clicking on the drawer on the right.
+All Flywheel containers (projects, sessions, acquisitions, files and collections) can have metadata.
+The metadata are stored in Information fields attached to the container; you can see the information fields in the user interface by clicking on the drawer on the right and selecting 'Information.'
+If there is no metadata, the field is gray'd out.

 ### File Info
-The **setFileInfo** method edits the metadata in the Information field of a file.
-The information is contained in a Matlab struct.
+The **setFileInfo** method places metadata in a file's Information.
+The metadata is represented as slots in a Matlab struct.
 This code snippet illustrates the **setFileInfo** method.
 ```
-% Find a json file that has data we will use for the information field
+% This is a json file that has metadata we will use for the information field
 files = st.search('file',...
     'project label exact','qa',...
     'session label exact','16542',...